Top 5 Most Common Climbing Injuries

 · Weakness: Difficulty gripping holds, particularly with crimping.

-It is important to see a climbing physiotherapist ASAP if there is a suspected pulley tear since the finger may need urgent splinting.
+If you suspect a pulley tear, consider consulting a physiotherapist promptly.
+Early assessment can help determine if splinting or other management may be appropriate.
 Indications of a suspected pulley tear include an audible pop or an acute onset of finger pain (rather than a gradual onset) combined with swelling, loss of range of movement and pain with crimping.
 For more information on finger injuries check out my previous blog on Understanding and Preventing Common Finger Injuries.

 Shoulder SLAP Injuries